Red Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 - Boston has been at least a -105 moneyline underdog four times this season, but was upset in all of those games.

-- The moneyline set for this matchup implies the Red Sox have a 51.2% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that the Red Sox have a 51.2% chance of pulling out a win.

-- Boston and its opponents have gone over the total this season in nine of its 13 opportunities.
+- Games involving Boston have gone over the total set by sportsbooks in nine of 14 chances this season.

 - The Red Sox have yet play a game with a spread this season.